HiddenField/blue-app-ssh-agent/README.md

 * CBOR decode transactions
 * Blake2b hashing of Tx for signing

+Please read the [current issues](https://github.com/HiddenField/ledger-cardano-app/wiki) on the wiki.

 ## Companion APIs

 This app is compatible with [this fork](https://github.com/HiddenField/cardano-ledger-node-js-api) of the **cardano-ledger-node-js-api** client.